TSSEJED/fsrp-staff/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Click "View Document" to open a PDF in the built-in viewer
+2. Click "View Document" to open the PDF in the built-in viewer
 3. Use the controls to navigate through the document
 4. Click "Download" to download the PDF file